How prepared are you for the coming winter?

-pipe misery and damage to properties all over Scotland including
+pipes and damage to homes and businesses all over Scotland.

-practical advice and simple steps you can take to protect yourself, your family, your
+simple steps you can take to protect yourself, your family, your

 community and your business from the worst effects of poor

 to pass on your top tips for coping with winter weather to others